 Pole Fitness Classes at The Last Carnival

-Pole Fitness class is designed to teach some spins and pole moves while focusing on the fitness aspect and preparing you to advance to more difficult pole tricks.
-We will begin with a light stretching warm up followed by some warm up drills on the pole, explanations of different grips, body positioning relative to the pole and points of contact in the various moves.
-Inversions will be done as students progress ; preparatory inversion drills can be done by all.
-This is acrobatic and fitness centered class.
+Pole Fitness class is designed to teach spins, climbs, and pole moves while focusing on the fitness aspect and preparing you to advance to more difficult pole tricks.
+We will begin with a light stretching and active body warm ups, followed by some warm up drills on the pole to condition you arms and abs.
+Explanations of different grips, body positioning relative to the pole and points of contact in the various moves will be explored in this class.
+Inversions will be done as students progress; preparatory inversion drills can be done by all.
+Pole Fitness at The Last Carnival is a acrobatics centered class focused on strength and flexibility based pole skills.

-This is a 75 minute class.
-Instructed by Stephanie.
+This is a 60 minute class.
+Instructed by Linda.
 Prerequisite: none.
 Drop Ins Allowed. $25/class.
 When you sign up and prepay for the whole 6 week course the price per class is discounted to $20/class.
 Register online today though The Last Carnival calendar page.
 There will only be space for six people in each class, so reserve your spot today!

-Intermediate Pole Fitness is for students who have the basics down and are ready to do some high flying tricks.
+Pole Fitness Level 2+ is for students who have the basics down and are ready to do some high flying tricks.
 You don’t need to have taken a pole class to be intermediate level, but you do need to be strong enough to do aerial inversions.
-This class will start with flexibility warm ups, move to conditioning moves and strength based acrobatic pole tricks.
+We currently will have pole fitness jam time for upper level students.
+This time will be facilitated by Linda, but will not run like a normal class.
+Students are expected to warm themselves up and be conscience of sharing time on the equipment.
+This time will also be open to beginner level students as long as they are currently enrolled in class.

 History of Pole Fitness